 - in all the circumstances it would be fair, just and reasonable to impose a duty of care.

-In this case, the Banks’ review of its alleged mis-selling of products took place with the detailed architecture of financial regulatory law.
+In this case, the Banks’ review of its alleged mis-selling of products took place within the detailed architecture of financial regulatory law.
 This meant that there was unlikely to be an addition layer of obligations in the law of negligence co-existing with the regulatory framework (§ 83).
 On principle, a common law duty of care could not be derived from statutory duties (§ 84).

 Where the FCA rules had created a heavily regulated environment, there were only very specific rights of action left to individuals and businesses for breaches of the FCA rules.